ntjess/typst-drafting/drafting.typ

   let props = (
     fill: note.at("fill", default: defaults.fill),
     stroke: note.at("stroke", default: defaults.stroke),
-    // if we do not use get.text formatting is included (font size, color, footnotes, etc.)
+    // if we do not use get-text formatting is included (font size, color, footnotes, etc.)
-    body: get.text(note.at("body", default: "<body text unkonwn>"), sep: " ").trim(), )
+    body: get-text(note.at("body", default: "<body text unkonwn>"), sep: " ").trim(), )

   return props